India hopeful U.S. will soon end curbs on vaccine raw materials export - govt sources

 “U.S. needs to lift restrictions for APIs without which there cannot be vaccines for all,” said one of the sources, referring to active pharmaceutical ingredients.

-SII is licensed to make the AstraZeneca shot as well another developed by U.S. company Novavax (NVAX.O).
+SII is licensed to make the AstraZeneca shot as well another developed by U.S. company Novavax.

-The U.S. embassy in New Delhi and SII did not immediately respond to requests for comment outside regular business hours.
+Additional reporting by Sanjeev Miglani, Euan Rocha and Simon Lewis; Writing by Krishna N. Das, Editing by William Maclean

 Our Standards: The Thomson Reuters Trust Principles.